 I am a contact for parents and families who have difficulties.
 These include issues around domestic abuse, housing, parental separation, attendance, health, social services, early years, police, counselling etc.

-I have recently undertaken CAF (Common Assessment Framework) training to provide early intervention as outlined by the Department for Education – Children and Young People.
+I have recently undertaken Early Help training to provide early intervention as outlined by the Department for Education – Children and Young People.
 An overview is listed below.

-CAF Policy tool aims to identify, at the earliest opportunity, a child’s or young person’s additional needs which are not being met by the universal services they are receiving, and provide timely and co-ordinated support to meet those needs.
-The CAF is based on solution-focused practice principles and enables practitioners and families to work in partnership to start to bring around change at the first sign of difficulty.
-The principles underlying the approach to the Kent CAF are that it:
+EHA Policy tool aims to identify, at the earliest opportunity, a child’s or young person’s additional needs which are not being met by the universal services they are receiving, and provide timely and co-ordinated support to meet those needs.
+The EHA is based on solution-focused practice principles and enables practitioners and families to work in partnership to start to bring around change at the first sign of difficulty.
+The principles underlying the approach to the Kent EHA are that it: